HarrisonTCodes/image-compare/README.md

 # image-compare

-CLI Tool for comparing 2 images with the dHash algorithm, calculating their similarity based on the Hamming distance between hashes.
+CLI Tool for comparing 2 images with hashing, calculating their similarity based on the Hamming distance between hashes.

 ![Example usage](./assets/example.png)